Waitlist Policy and Sign-Up

 - The waitlist has an Auto Add feature that may be enabled by the department or instructor.
 Only Comm majors will be able to be auto-added to a course from the waitlist.

 For Pre-Communication classes - The auto-add feature will be enabled as soon as the waitlist becomes active.
 At that time, if space becomes available in a class, the waitlist system will automatically add students based on unit standing.
-Students will not be auto-added on a first come first serve basis.
+Students will not be auto-added on a first come first serve basis. *Note*: Pre-Comm students are NOT prioritized on pre-major course waitlists, so be sure to use your pass time wisely!

 For Communication classes - The auto-add feature will be enabled as soon as the waitlist becomes active.
 At that time, if space becomes available in a class and you are already declared a full Communication major, the waitlist system will automatically add students based on unit standing.
 Students will not be added on a first come first serve basis.
 If you are in your last Pre-Comm class and your official status has not yet changed to Communication, you will not be auto-added, you will need to attend the first day of lecture to receive an add code (if space permits).